Next to Lead

 - are actively engaged AIA members at the local, state, or national level.

 The program is free of charge for all participants.
-The program provides complimentary registration and a $500 travel stipend for Women’s Leadership Summit and AIA26.
+The program provides complimentary registration for Women’s Leadership Summit, AIA27, and the AIA Leadership Summit; and a $500 travel stipend for the Women’s Leadership Summit and AIA27 only.
 Financial support outside of the support stated or for other AIA events will not be provided.

 Applicants must submit: